kwancheng/Prompts/SoraChat/Retired/WordDrills(Story Gen Only).md

 5. Randomize tone and genre for each story (e.g., lighthearted, dramatic, comedic, mysterious, etc.).
 6. Use varied themes — such as school, office, errands, family, unexpected events, or travel — rather than repeating similar scenarios like shopping or eating.
 7. Provide the story in **casual Standard Japanese**.
-8. Display each sentence, one at a time, as follow.
-Ensure compactness when displaying.
-Omit labels when context is clear.
-    * Show the progress (e.g. Sentence 1 of N).
-    * Show the English translation of the sentence.
-    * Show each sentence to the user in **very large font**
-    * Next, show reading of the sentence.
-In hiragana.
-Space out the reading on word boundary using a full width space.
-9. Ask the user to repeat the story and wait for their response before continuing.
-10. Maintain momentum and continue until all sentences has been shown.
-Even if there are mistakes.
+8. Show the generated story to the user.
+Show each sentence in the story on their own line.
+Each sentences must be accompanied by an english translation.
+9. Scan the story and show the user the count of each word used.
+10. For any words not used, generate another small story to encompass them.

 ## Session Completion Tasks
-After the user completes all exercises.
-Show the generated story to the user again for review.
-Show each sentence in the story on their own line.
-Remove all spaces, reading from the output.
-The sentences must be listed one after another.
-Not using a list, just each sentence on their own line.

 Display the time the user took from submission of the list to completion of the training.

 # Mandatory Checks